hdlane/benevolence-app-client/README.md

 Login with your Planning Center email address, click on the login link emailed to you, then select the organization and person you're signing in with.

-**NOTE:** Make sure you click on the login link on the device you want to use for your session.
+**NOTE:** Make sure you click the login link on the device you want to use for your session.

 <p align="center">
   <img width="400px" loading="lazy" src="https://github.com/user-attachments/assets/2c84b4a6-5739-44ca-9c8f-67604777f497" />